vijay1510/vijay1510/README.md

 - 📫 How to reach me **mail2vijaynath@gmail.com**

-- 📄 Know about my experiences in [linkedin](https://www.linkedin.com/in/vg1510/)
+- 📄 Know more about me in [linkedin](https://www.linkedin.com/in/vg1510/)

 <h3 align="left">Connect with me:</h3>